fin-cli/handbook/commands/theme/mod/set.md

-# wp theme mod set
+# fin theme mod set

 Sets the value of a theme mod.